Insider Selling: MediaAlpha (NYSE:MAX) Insider Sells 8,000 Shares of Stock

-MediaAlpha, Inc. (NYSE:MAX – Get Free Report) insider Steven Yi sold 8,000 shares of the firm’s stock in a transaction dated Monday, December 22nd.
-The shares were sold at an average price of $12.86, for a total value of $102,880.00.
-Following the transaction, the insider directly owned 2,871,330 shares in the company, valued at approximately $36,925,303.80.
-This represents a 0.28% decrease in their ownership of the stock.
-The sale was disclosed in a filing with the SEC, which is available through the SEC website.
+MediaAlpha, Inc. (NYSE:MAX – Get Free Report) insider Steven Yi sold 8,000 shares of the firm’s stock in a transaction on Monday, December 29th.
+The shares were sold at an average price of $12.65, for a total transaction of $101,200.00.
+Following the completion of the transaction, the insider directly owned 2,847,330 shares of the company’s stock, valued at approximately $36,018,724.50.
+This trade represents a 0.28% decrease in their position.
+The transaction was disclosed in a filing with the SEC, which can be accessed through the SEC website.

 Steven Yi also recently made the following trade(s):